freaker2k7/dockerserver/README.md

 I needed to run a couple of containers on a remote machine and came to these conclusions:
 * Kubernetes is an overkill !
 * docker-machine is also complicated !
-* I just want to run a few containers...
+* I just want to run a few containers on a remote machine.

 ## Approach
 Built a small REST server with NodeJS, using the `express` and `docker-cli-js` packages as a base.